CuteNikki/discord-bot/README.md

 ## TO-DO

-- Voice levelling
-  - [ ] Stop members from levelling in voice channels if they're alone
-  - [ ] Currently, only people joining a voice channel after the bot has started can level up (on startup, the bot should check if a member is in a voice channel and start giving out xp)
 - [ ] utility module (not checked because I'd like to add more)
 - [ ] developer module (more features might be added)
 - [ ] fun module